CronaTheNeko/ravagerFramework/ravagerDevelopers.md

 #### All range callback
 Property path: `enemy.ravage.allRangeCallback`

 When is this called: Whenever the ravager takes a ravaging action involving the ranges of progression.
-Different from `effectCallback`, as this callback does not get called during the strip and pin phases, only during the occupied phase.
+Different from `effectCallback`, as this callback does not get called during the strip, pin, or fallback phases, only during the occupied phase.

 Parameters:
 - `enemy` - The enemy entity taking the action